joshcanhelp/josh-to-11/_content/post/2021/2021-11-01-taking-notes.md

 Roam Research is a very cool product and it advanced my note-taking ability and workflow greatly but two main problems - no local copy and a clunky user interface - made me feel unsure about migrating everything I had into it.
 That said, I have been using the heck out of Roam since May 2020 and have written more notes in that time than the 2-3 years previous combined.
 Bullet points, bi-directional linking, and daily notes were key to that productivity.

-Then came [Obsidian](https://obsidian.md) and, for a variety of reasons, I'm pretty sure this is the app I'll stuck with for many years to come.
+Then came [Obsidian](https://obsidian.md) and, for a variety of reasons, I'm pretty sure this is the app I'll stick with for many years to come.
 It has nearly all of the features of all the other apps I've used combined, along with an interface that gets out of my way almost completely.
 I now have almost 10MB of text that I've created accessible through this app making linking things together very powerful.
 Now that it's all in one place, the idea of a PKB is more salient than ever.

 I walked through how I use Obsidian in the video below, hopefully that's helpful for folks looking to take their notes to another level or migrate in from another system.
 In the video, I cover: